-Figure 127 Configuration > Network > VLAN
+Figure 132 Configuration > Network > VLAN

-Table 83 Configuration > Network > VLAN
+Table 85 Configuration > Network > VLAN

-LABEL DESCRIPTION VLAN Settings Management VLAN ID Enter a VLAN ID for the Zyxel Device.
+Table de Collingeration (1011) on (1211) LABEL DESCRIPTION VLAN Settings VLAN Settings Management VLAN ID Enter a VLAN ID for the Zyxel Device.
+If you change the default management VLAN ID, you need to use the new ID to access the Zyxel Device.
 Untagged/ Tagged Set whether the Zyxel Device adds the VLAN ID to outbound traffic transmitted through its Ethernet port.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Reset Click Reset to return the screen to its last-saved settings.